apache/accumulo-website/tour/authorizations-code.md

         writer.addMutation(mutation3);
     }

-    // Create a second client for the commissioner to read and print all rows of the
+    // Create a second client for the commissioner.
+Then print all the rows visibile to the
-    // commissioner can see.
-Make sure to pass Scanner the proper authorizations try (AccumuloClient commishClient = Accumulo.newClient().from(client.properties())
+    // commissioner.
+Make sure to pass the proper authorizations to the Scanner try (AccumuloClient commishClient = Accumulo.newClient().from(client.properties())
             .as("commissioner", "gordonrocks").build();
         Scanner scan = commishClient.createScanner("GothamPD", auths)) {